pchaganti/gx-NoA/README.md

 *   **Better Memory for the Long Haul - Dynamic Summarization:** To support extra-long mining sessions, a specialized chain now automatically creates a concise summary of an agent's older memories if its memory log gets too long, preserving key insights without overflowing the context window.

-*   **Opening the Black Box - Richer Data Collection:** We're now logging the final evolved system prompts and JSON outputs for the hidden-layer agents, providing a much richer dataset for understanding the process.

 ## The Core Idea: Qualitative Backpropagation